reinskywalker/stf-deployment-services/README.md

-Here is the `README` content without markdown formatting:

 # STF Deployment Services

 This repository contains a set of modular PowerShell scripts designed to automate the deployment of Smartphone Test Farm (STF) services using Docker on a Windows environment.
 Each script serves a specific purpose, making it easy to maintain, update, and reuse.